calamityfei/10x-cards/.ai/auth-spec.md

 1. Validate input with Zod schema
 2. Get current user from `context.locals.supabase.auth.getUser()`
 3. Verify password by attempting sign in
-4. If valid, call Supabase Admin API to delete user (requires service role key)
+4. If valid, call delete_user() function from Supabase to delete user
 5. Flashcards are automatically deleted via CASCADE constraint
 6. Return success or error